The Thomas Pages homepage

 *The 'i' ending is the Canaanite-Hebrew genitive case-ending: 'king of justice'

-Although their city-state of Jebus (one of the ten nations in Abram's time between the southern limit of Palestine at Wadi el Arish and the northen limit at Upper Euphrates in Syria, Gen.15:21) was part of Canaan's Amorite culture, its king had been very different from the others.
+their city-state of Jebus (one of the ten nations in Abram's time between the southern limit of Palestine at Wadi el Arish and its northern limit at Upper Euphrates in Syria, Genesis 15:21, the north-south limits of the Promised Land) was part of Canaan's Amorite culture, its king had been very different from the other leaders of his time.

-Under his rule Jebus had become called Salem – 'Peace'.
-His personal conduct had turned the word 'righteousness/justice' (zedek) into a throne-name, a royal title. (*Melchi means king, as also Melech).
+Under his godly rule Jebus had become called/characterized as Salem – 'Peace'.
+His personal conduct had turned the word 'righteousness/justice' (zedek) into a throne-name, a royal title. (*Melchi means 'king of', from Melech).

 "Blessed be Abram by God-Most-High, Creator of heaven and earth.